 PPMD wants to make sure that families within our Duchenne community are equipped with as many tools as possible to ensure a smooth start to the school year.
 Because it’s hard enough just to figure out the secret code to get through the front entrance, let alone to have to navigate considerations around IEPs (individualized education programs), accessibility, and what information to provide to whom about your child’s medical care.
 So, consider this your Back-To-School Survival Kit (at least related to Duchenne).

-To better assist parents and teachers in providing a quality education for the student with Duchenne, PPMD has created Education Matters Guides specifically for teachers and physical education teachers.
+To better assist parents and teachers in providing a quality education for the student with Duchenne, PPMD has created Education Matters Guides for parents and teachers with the goal of optimizing the child’s, teen’s or adult’s experience in a learning environment.
 The guides cover everything from the basics of Duchenne and its progression to specific classroom accommodations organized by age group.

-- Education Matters: Adaptive PE (download) (written specifically for the physical education teacher)
+- Education Matters: Adaptive PE (written specifically for the physical education teacher)

-- Education Matters: Learning and Behavior in Duchenne (download) (written by James T. Poysky, PhD)
+- Education Matters: Learning and Behavior in Duchenne (written by James T. Poysky, PhD)

 We also recommend that teachers familiarize themselves with learning and behavior issues children with Duchenne may exhibit.